 When it comes to reviewing your teams and methods, we would suggest breaking the task down into three core components.
 All activity undertaken by your teams are influenced by the people, the processes and the technology.

 Often with a merger or acquisition there are opportunities for efficiency gains, meaning a reduction in the overall headcount.
 However when reviewing the team, care should be taken to design the new team structure, roles and responsibilities.
 Some of your existing team may need additional support or training to take on extra duties.
 Where a member of the team previously had multiple responsibilities there may be scope to have specialists in key roles covering the larger tasks.
 The existing teams may already have sufficient capacity to take on some of the duties from the newly acquired business.

-As well as reviewing the team from a team structure and responsibilities lens, care should be taken to ensure any changes are properly discussed and the teams consulted, with advice from a suitable HR professional sought to ensure compliance with regulatory considerations.
+As well as reviewing the team from a team structure and responsibilities lens, care should be taken to ensure any business transformation changes are properly discussed and the teams consulted, with advice from a suitable HR professional sought to ensure compliance with regulatory considerations.

 Alongside the review of the teams, a review of the processes may find further efficiency gains.
 Ensuring processes are fit for purpose and should include the appropriate checks to prevent and detect errors.
 By mapping the existing processes of both your existing team, and the target company, you can identify strengths and weaknesses of the current approaches and ensure best practice is adopted in future.
 Once the updated processes are agreed, these should be documented to allow future training and be kept under regular review.

 The final aspect’s technology.
 The processes undertaken and by whom is closely linked to the People and Process review, when looking at the detailed process maps, gaps in technology can often be identified.
 Where parts of the process are excessively manual, errors and mistakes can easily creep in, however by looking for better system based solutions, efficiency and accuracy gains can be obtained.